rolandoam/shinycocos/README.markdown

     > ruby get_dependencies.rb

+Open the cocos2d-iphone project and set the output directory to "../build" instead of "build".

+Open the TestShinyCocos and build.

 Now you're ready to rock :-)
-If you want, you can take the TestShinyCocos project and start from there.

 ## TODO

 * Add documentation :-)
+* Integrate the rest of the cocos2d-iphone API
 * Benchmarks